Gardens and GardeningPosted on Jan 31, 2013 in Ag Resources

-- National Food Service Management Institute – Their mission is to provide information and services that promote the continuous improvement of Child Nutrition Programs, including food safety.
+- Institute of Child Nutrition – University of Mississippi – Their mission is to provide information and services that promote the continuous improvement of Child Nutrition Programs, including food safety.

 - National Sanitation Foundation (NSF) – “A not for profit organization known around the world for the development of voluntary consensus standards, product testing procedures, and certification services in the areas of public health, safety, and the environment.”